perfsonar/docs/FAQ.rst

     The certificate is only valid for localhost.localdomain (Error code: sec_error_untrusted_issuer)

 You can find instructions for installing a new certificate in Apache here.

-Q:I forgot to enable IPv6 in CentOS when I installed the toolkit.
-How do I enable it?
+*Q: I forgot to enable IPv6 in CentOS when I installed the toolkit.
+How do I enable it?*

-A:
-It is recommended that you always enable IPv6 during the CentOS installation portion of the toolkit setup.
+A: It is recommended that you always enable IPv6 during the CentOS installation portion of the toolkit setup.
 If you did not enable it, then you can do so with the following steps:

 Login to the toolkit as a user capable of running sudo Run sudo and enter your sudo password
 Open the file /etc/modprobe.conf in a text editor and remove the following lines: